 Even solo business owners need a team.

 As a website developer and internet marketing strategist, I help companies reach their ideal prospect with content that converts.
-My team includes an SEO specialist, an ecommerce specialist, and a social media marketing specialist.
+My team includes an SEO specialist, an ecommerce specialist, a social media marketing specialist, and a videographer.

 Staying on top of your internet marketing takes talent and time.
 When it comes to creating and executing Social Media Marketing strategies, I rely on @barbaragobbi at http://barbaragobbi.com to deliver conversions for my clients.
 Feel free to contact her directly.